ianblas/flip-bch/bcharg.md

 - [A BCH inquiries website](https://bitcoincashargentina.com/).
 - [We launched our own YouTube channel](https://www.youtube.com/watch?v=J5zP-ubUpXU)
 - As a reference point, **we established a BCH-Argentine Peso exchange rate**, suitably adapted to conditions reigning in Argentina.
-    - This exchange rate is key in order not to depend on local exchange rates, and to achieve a dynamic interaction amongst customers and businesses.
+    - This exchange rate is key in order not to depend on local exchange rates, and to achieve a dynamic interaction between customers and businesses.
 - We offer a guiding manual and support for businesses and companies.
     - We have created a practical manual that explains in simple step-by-step terms how to start accepting BCH.
 This document may be used by all Spanish-speaking businesses and shops.